10 Things They Don't Tell You About Having A Baby

 8.)
 You Will Probably Poop

 This might sound mortifying to most of us, however doctors and nurses are not phased.
 Doctors do not care and will not tell you that you have passed a bowel movement.
-The chances of you even knowing you have are also slim.
-With all the commotion going on surrounding the delivery you will not even care about it in the long run.
+The chances of you even knowing you have are also slim to none.
+With all the commotion going on surrounding the delivery you will not even care about it in the long run anyway.
 The doctors have it cleaned up so fast, it is as if it never even happened.

 With my son I didn't even know I had passed a bowel movement, and in the end I didn't even care.
 So many people have their faces all up in your business at the end of the day all that matters is that beautiful baby you just delivered.